GPT Image 2 Review: Prompt Guide and Use Cases in 2026

 Use negative constraints when needed.
 If you keep getting unwanted elements, add explicit exclusions: “no text overlay, no watermark, no border, no cartoon style.”
 This is especially useful for photorealistic prompts where the model occasionally adds stylized elements.

 Specify aspect ratio explicitly.
-GPT Image 2 supports ratios from 3:1 to 1:3.
-If you do not specify, it defaults to square.
+ChatGPT’s current image editor supports any aspect ratio, but prompts still work better when the format is named.
 For social media content, add “aspect ratio 9:16” for vertical or “aspect ratio 16:9” for horizontal at the end of your prompt.

 Iterate within the same conversation.
 One of GPT Image 2’s practical strengths is conversational editing.
 Generate an image, then follow up with “make the sky more dramatic” or “shift the subject to the left third of the frame.”
 The model remembers the previous generation and applies targeted changes rather than starting from scratch.